sebb3/unify/README.md

 # Unify
 Unify is a library that helps you create your configurations using flake-parts modules.
-It is designed to make it simple to configure NixOS and home-manager together.
-The goal is to reduce separation between flake, NixOS, and home-manager configs, allowing everything to easily be configured in the same files.
+It is designed to make it simple to configure NixOS, and home-manager (and eventually nix-darwin and system-manager) together.
+The goal is to reduce separation between flake, NixOS, and home-manager configuration, allowing everything to easily be configured in the same files.

 This project was inspired by [Denix](https://github.com/yunfachi/denix), [mightyiam's Infra flake](https://github.com/mightyiam/infra), and his post on the [NixOS Discourse sharing his "every file is a flake-parts module" pattern](https://discourse.nixos.org/t/pattern-every-file-is-a-flake-parts-module/61271/1).